uiuc-sst/asr24/README.md

       exp/tdnn_7b_chain_online exp/tdnn_7b_chain_online/graph_pp
 ```
 In exp/tdnn_7b_chain_online this builds the files `phones.txt`, `tree`, `final.mdl`, `conf/`, etc.
 This builds the subdirectories `data` and `exp`.
-Its last command `mkgraph.sh` can take 45 minutes and use a lot of memory because it calls `fstdeterminizestar` on a large language model, as Dan Povey [explains](https://groups.google.com/forum/#!topic/kaldi-help/3C6ypvqLpCw).
+Its last command `mkgraph.sh` can take 45 minutes (30 for CTVE Mandarin) and use a lot of memory because it calls `fstdeterminizestar` on a large language model, as Dan Povey [explains](https://groups.google.com/forum/#!topic/kaldi-help/3C6ypvqLpCw).

 - Verify that it can transcribe English, in mono 16-bit 8 kHz .wav format.
 Either use the provided 8khz.wav,